-The 2020 Surface Go 2 should be considered against the entry-level Surface Pro 7.
-Surface Pro 7 has proportionately more capability than the Surface Go 2 for the money.
+The Surface Go should be considered against entry-level Surface Pro.
+Surface Pro 7 has proportionately more capability than the Surface Go 2 vs. cost.
 The benchmarks and initial reviews of the Core m3 2020 Surface Go 2 are favorable.

 The Surface Go can be charged at least in three ways, which we find quite flexible:

 - USB-C PD to Surface connector adapter (need 15 volt USB-C PD adapter, works with other Surface devices also)

 - USB-C PD 18 watt or higher charger

 The Surface Go is fine to play video at the full screen resolution.
 The web browser is a bit slower on the 2018 Surface Go than on a mid-range laptop priced 3 times higher than the Surface Go.
 If one is building code and running simulations, those will feel slower on the Surface Go, like a 5 year old laptop would feel.